Transaction Lifecycle

 1. Mempool Submission and Propagation

-Before a validator includes a transaction in a proposed block, it runs the transaction through the AnteHandler chain.
-This is a critical, stateful validation step.
-The chain, constructed by NewAppAnteHandler in ante/ante.go, performs a series of checks in order:
+Before a validator includes a transaction in a proposed block, it runs through the

-• Signature Verification: Confirms the transaction was signed by the claimed sender.
+AnteHandler — a chain of stateful checks executed in order:- Signature verification: confirms the transaction was signed by the claimed sender.

 3. Block Proposal and Execution